populationgenomics/talos/README.md

 time.
 As and when new variants of interest arise, curators can be alerted without having to manually repeat the cohort analysis in full.

-AIP aims to fast-track interpretation for the growing number of sequenced cohorts where curators lack time to complete reanalysis work alongside the primary analysis for new clinical data.
+Talos aims to fast-track interpretation for the growing number of sequenced cohorts where curators lack time to complete reanalysis work alongside the primary analysis for new clinical data.
 In light of numerous publications showing the clinical utility of periodic reanalysis, this tool aims to lighten the workload on clinical analysts, while acting with very high specificity to maximise the time efficiency of results interpretation.

 ## Strategy

-AIP runs an analysis in two separate phases
+Talos runs an analysis in two separate phases

 1. Filter and categorise variants, identifying which deserve further processing based on consequence annotations.
 2. Check each of those variants against the family structure of the participants in which it was found.